vivace-app/vivace/README.md

 # License / ライセンス

 This project is licensed under the MIT License - see  [LICENSE.md](https://github.com/smpny7/vivace/blob/master/LICENCE) file for details.
+However, files of songs and cover art images are not licensed under it - see [README.md].

 *©︎ 2020 VIVACE Project*